youniverse462/pokedex/README.md

-I´ve build a Pokedex which pulls Information using a API
+I´ve build an API for my very first Pokedex using streamlit :)